-- D. Combined Programs for Settlement - 1.
-Providers that have contracts with DDA for the operation of multiple residential programs within a single region may collapse those contracts into a single contract for any combination of group home, group training home, and supported living programs.
-The single contract will identify the type or types of residential programs and all applicable rates. - 2.
-Programs combined under a single contract are treated as a single entity for settlement purposes.
-The provider may combine the total reimbursement for ISS payroll costs subject to settlement per the contract, and the combined total of paid ISS compensation into a single settlement calculation. - E. Settlement Due Repayment Process - 1.
-If DSHS determines a settlement amount is due, no more than 30 days after receiving notification of an overpayment amount, the provider must pay the settlement overpayment amount or commence repayment in accordance with a schedule determined by Office of Financial Recovery. - 2.
-If the provider contests the settlement determination, the provider must pay the settlement overpayment amount or commence repayment no more than 30 days after such proceedings are concluded.
-DSHS Administrative Policy 10.02,
+D. Combined Programs for Settlement

+- Service providers that have contracts with DDA for the operation of multiple residential programs within a single region may collapse those contracts into a single contract for any combination of group home and group training home and supported living programs.
+The single contract will identify the type or types of residential programs and all applicable rates. - Programs combined under a single contract are treated as a single entity for settlement purposes.
+The service provider may combine the total reimbursement for ISS payroll costs subject to settlement per the contract, and the combined total of paid ISS compensation into a single settlement calculation.

+E. Settlement Due Repayment Process

+- 1. If the Department determines a settlement amount is due, no more than 30 days after receiving notification of an overpayment amount, the service provider must pay the settlement overpayment amount or commence repayment in accordance with a schedule determined by Office of Financial Recovery. - If the service provider contests the settlement determination, the service provider must pay the settlement overpayment amount or commence repayment no more than 30 days after such proceedings are concluded.
+DSHS